GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ```
 Also, a [`TabController`](https://docs.flutter.io/flutter/material/TabController-class.html) must be passed.
 A TabController coordinates tab selection between a [`TabBar`](https://docs.flutter.io/flutter/material/TabBar-class.html) and a [`TabBarView`](https://docs.flutter.io/flutter/material/TabBarView-class.html).
 The `length` parameter of the `TabController` is the total number of tabs.
 Typically greater than one.
 `vsync` is the [`TickerProvider`](https://docs.flutter.io/flutter/scheduler/TickerProvider-class.html) that can be used. `TickerProvider` is an interface implemented by classes that can vend [`Ticker`](https://docs.flutter.io/flutter/scheduler/Ticker-class.html) objects.
-You can use the [`TickerProviderStateMixin`](https://docs.flutter.io/flutter/widgets/TickerProviderStateMixin-class.html) and [`SingleTickerProviderStateMixin`](https://docs.flutter.io/flutter/widgets/SingleTickerProviderStateMixin-class.html) classes to obtain a suitable TickerProvider.
+Tickers can be used by any object that wants to be notified whenever a frame triggers, but are most commonly used indirectly via an [`AnimationController`](https://docs.flutter.io/flutter/animation/AnimationController-class.html). `AnimationControllers` need a `TickerProvider` to obtain their `Ticker`.
+If you are creating an AnimationController from a State, then you can use the [`TickerProviderStateMixin`](https://docs.flutter.io/flutter/widgets/TickerProviderStateMixin-class.html) or [`SingleTickerProviderStateMixin`](https://docs.flutter.io/flutter/widgets/SingleTickerProviderStateMixin-class.html) classes to obtain a suitable `TickerProvider`.

-TabBarView widget is passed as the `body` parameter of the [`Scaffold`](https://docs.flutter.io/flutter/material/Scaffold-class.html) widget.
+`TabBarView` widget is passed as the `body` parameter of the [`Scaffold`](https://docs.flutter.io/flutter/material/Scaffold-class.html) widget.
 All the screens corresponding to the `TabBar` widget’s tabs are given as the children to `TabBarView` widget along with the same `TabController` as shown :
 ```dart
 body: new TabBarView(
   children: <Widget> [